JosseArturo/predicting-customer-churn/README.md

 # Data Analysis from random rata

 # Project Overview
-The main goal is create an exploration and Machine Learning model to predict label.
+The main goal is to create an exploration and Machine Learning model to predict a label (if we lose a customer).

 ## Exploratory Data Analysis
 Follow the notebook : `notebook/DataAnalysis.ipynb` section Exploratory data analysis